happyhypocrite/Stroke-PT/README.md

 ### Core Components
 1. **Automated data preprocessing** with type checking and categorical encoding
+2. **Configurable pipeline setup via ModelConfig dataclass**
-2. **Bayesian hyperparameter optimization** using Tree-structured Parzen Estimator (TPE)
+3. **Bayesian hyperparameter optimization** using Tree-structured Parzen Estimator (TPE)
+4. **Cross-validation** for robust model selection and metric reporting
-3. **Recursive Feature Elimination (RFE)** to identify the most predictive features
+5. **Recursive Feature Elimination (RFE)** to identify the most predictive features, with automatic selection of the best RFE iteration based on validation metrics
-4. **Comprehensive results tracking** with iteration-by-iteration statistics and Excel output
+6. **Comprehensive results tracking** with iteration-by-iteration statistics and Excel output

 ### Features

 #### Data Processing
 - Label encoding for categorical features
 - User-defined column removal for irrelevant features
+- Type checking and conversion for numeric columns

 #### Model Training
 - XGBoostRegressor with full hyperparameter space optimization
-- Early stopping during hyperparameter tuning to prevent overfitting
+- Cross-validation for all model selection and metric reporting
 - Configurable loss metrics (MAE or RMSE)

 #### Feature Selection